-Please do not send your child to school if they have vomited, had diarrhea or a fever of 100 degrees Fahrenheit, or above, in the last 24 hours.
+Please do not send your child to school if they have vomited, had diarrhea or a fever of 100.4 degrees Fahrenheit, or above, in the last 24 hours.
 Students with above symptoms (witnessed or observed) shall be sent home from school with a responsible adult.
-They may not return until they are free of vomiting, diarrhea or fever free, without the use of Tylenol or Motrin for 24 hours.
+They may not return until they are free of vomiting, diarrhea or fever free, without the use of Tylenol or Motrin for at least 24 hours.
 Other conditions they will be sent home for include:

-- a rash with itching AND FEVER, - head lice (active bugs or nits less than 1/4 inch from the scalp), - and itchy eye with crusty drainage or fever (i.e. suspicion of Pink Eye).
+- a rash with itching AND FEVER, - head lice (active bugs or nits less than 1/4 inch from the scalp), - itchy eye with crusty drainage or fever (i.e. suspicion of pinkeye).

 For head lice as noted above, the child must receive one pharmacy approved treatment (1st shampoo).
-The child must then be checked out by the School Nurse or Health Aide to be sure they have no active bugs or no nits within 1⁄4 inch from the scalp.
-Suspicion of Strep throat, rash, eye infection or other potentially contagious diseases, including ones described above, must be evaluated and treated by a medical provider.
-Parents must submit a written okay from a physician for the child to return to school.
+The child must then be checked out by the school nurse or health aide to be sure they have no active lice or nits within 1/4 inch from the scalp.
+Suspicion of strep throat, rash, eye infection or other potentially contagious diseases, including ones described above, must be evaluated and treated by a medical provider.
+Parents must submit written approval from a physician for the child to return to school.
 The statement must be presented to the office.
 Students being treated with antibiotic medications should receive the medication for 24 hours before returning to school.

-Children may not attend extra curricular activities if they have been excluded from school due to illness as described above or if they were absent from the second half of the day due to illness.
+Children may not attend extracurricular activities if they have been excluded from school due to illness as described above or if they were absent from the second half of the day due to illness.

-A student who becomes ill during the day must request to visit the Health Office.
-S/he must first report illness to his/her teacher and request to visit the Health office.
-Students are not allowed to call home without permission, or request a teacher to call home.
-If it is advisable for the student to leave school, the school Health Aide or School Nurse will contact the parent.
+A student who becomes ill during the day must request to visit the health office.
+S/he must first report illness to his/her teacher and request to visit the health office.
+Students are not allowed to call home without permission or request a teacher to call home.
+If it is advisable for the student to leave school, the school health aide or school nurse will contact the parent.